Food Pantry

 • Provide all that apply:

-• Paycheck stub – Payments/pay stubs received in the last 30 days.
+• Paycheck stub – Payments/ pay stubs received in the last 30 days.

 • Social Security Administration (SSA) benefit letter for the current year.

-• Unemployment letter – online Pay Card report
+• Unemployment letter – online pay card report

 • DCF cash benefit letter or print out from ebtedge.com

-• Self-Employment – clients can use personal bank statements to verify income.
+• Self-Employment | Independent Contractor – Applicants can use personal bank or payment app statements to verify income.

 Human Services has three food pantries in Johnson County.